Finding Solid Footing | This Is My Sepsis & Amputation Story

 In addition to my sepsis advocacy, I volunteer with the Amputee Coalition.
 I serve as a Lead Advocate and a Certified Peer Visitor, offering support to others facing limb loss.

+I have even done a bit of modeling and acting in my 50’s, representing disability and limb difference.
 I continue to seek opportunities to represent people with disabilities in advertising and media.

-Writing My Memoir: Discovering Your Grit
+Writing My Memoir: Finding Solid Footing

 Let’s Connect